-Our operating losses were \$11.0 million, \$3.8 million and \$6.9 million in 2009, 2010 and 2011, respectively.
-Our operating losses include non-cash stock based compensation expenses of \$1.3 million, \$1.1 million and \$1.7 million in 2009, 2010 and 2011 respectively.
-The increase in operating losses was due to the deterioration of our gross margin despite the growth in revenue and from a higher level of operating costs.
-Our operating costs increased by 14% or \$3 million compared to 2010, primarily due to higher headcount costs as we added capabilities and resources as we increased our CPS and infrastructure businesses.
-We also incurred approximately \$1.4 million in costs associated with a change in our Chief Executive Officer and from costs associated with the closure of our sales and support operations in Japan during the fourth quarter of 2011.
+Our operating losses were \$3.8 million, \$6.9 million and \$1.7 million in 2010, 2011 and 2012, respectively.
+Our operating results include non-cash stock based compensation expenses of \$1.1 million, \$1.7 million and \$1.4 million in 2010, 2011 and 2012, respectively.
+The decrease in operating losses from 2011 to 2012 was due to the improvement of our gross margins despite the modest 1% growth in revenue, slightly offset by a higher level of operating costs.
+Our operating costs increased by 7% or \$1.7 million in 2012 compared to 2011, primarily due to increased engineering costs associated with the development of our latest new UPS product announced in the fourth quarter of 2012, sales and marketing costs associated with increased investments in this area in 2011 and early 2012, and general and administrative expenses associated with restructuring costs, equipment impairment, and professional fee expenses.

-The larger sales price of our PowerHouse and containerized infrastructure orders can cause large quarterly fluctuations in our inventory, receivables and payables balances, depending on the number of such orders in progress at any point in time.
+The larger sales price of our PowerHouse and modular IT infrastructure orders can cause large quarterly fluctuations in our inventory, receivables and payables balances, depending on the number of such orders in progress at any point in time.
 This can cause material fluctuations in the level of working capital we require.
-If the number of such orders increases rapidly or any of these orders have payment terms that are less favorable, we will need access to more liquidity to fund the growth of our business and to fulfill these orders.
-We increased our bank revolving line of credit in 2010 to provide a source of funding for this scenario, to help fund our growth and manage our working capital requirements.
+If the number of such orders increases rapidly or any of these orders have payment terms that are less favorable, we will need access to more working capital to fund the growth of our business and to fulfill these orders.
+We extended our bank revolving line of credit in 2012 to provide a source of funding for this scenario, to help fund our growth and manage our working capital requirements.

-We have a history of annual operating losses and have not yet reached operating profitability on an annual basis.
-We believe that the success of our flywheel products and our CPS and containerized infrastructure solutions, combined with our focus on direct sales to customers, will help us to further increase our revenues and reduce our level of operating losses and the amount of cash that we consume in our operations.
-We continue to manage our level of operating costs and have recently taken a number of actions to contain our operating costs; including closing our sales headquarters operations in Japan and realigning our manufacturing and support capabilities in the United Kingdom.
-We will need to continue to focus on operating activities.
-Our total cash and investments at December 31, 2011 were \$10.7 million, compared to \$15.6 million at December 31, 2010.
-We believe that our cash and investments and our sources of available liquidity will be sufficient to fund our operations for at least the next twelve months.
+We have a history of operating losses and have not yet reached operating profitability on an annual basis.
+We believe that the success of our flywheel UPS products, our modular infrastructure solutions, and our service revenue combined with our focus on direct sales to customers and a lower overall operating cost base, will help us to further increase our revenues and reduce our level of operating losses and the amount of cash that we consume in our operations.
+To manage and reduce our operating costs, we recently took a number of actions including a reduction in headcount in the third quarter of 2012.
+We will need to continue to focus on operating costs and the management of cash and working capital in 2013 to maintain sufficient funds for our operating activities.
+Our total cash and cash equivalents at December 31, 2012 were \$13.5 million, compared to \$10.7 million at December 31, 2011.
+We believe that our cash and cash equivalents and our sources of available liquidity will be sufficient to fund our operations for at least the next twelve months.